HannahBurgoyne/HannahBurgoyne/README.md

 ### What I'm aiming to learn next:
 - Further learning on data structures, algorithms, and big O notation
-- .NET Core Framework
+- Further learning on .NET Core programming
-- Deeper understanding of Node.js
+- iOS Programming with Swift and Obj-C

 <!--